Why Classifications Are Important in Risk Management Activities

 - As a classification tree, this information would be about 10 lines long (minimum) to 20 lines long (category fully extended), or about the equivalent of about half a page (small print); and

-- Moreover, classification tree has no redundant text.
+- Moreover, a properly structured classification tree has no redundant text.

-However, having a classification tree means having a computer based product, such as aviation safety software or a similar product.
+However, having a classification tree means having a computer based risk management system, such as aviation SMS database software or a similar product.
 Classification trees cannot be used in other mediums, such as Excel or Microsoft word based classification organizational systems.

 How Specific Should Classifications Be?